 - Papyrus refers to himself as "ore-sama" (i.e. adding an honorific to the pronoun) because of his massive ego.

 - In Overwatch, Omnics (sapient robots, who rebelled and started a Robot War in the backstory and are an oppressed minority in the present) use different gender pronouns to help drive home the fact that they're essentially on the same level as humans.
-Zenyatta and Orisa go by "he" and "she" respectively, Bastion (who was churned out as a Mecha-Mook in the aforementioned war, but gained full sapience after being offline for decades) goes by it or a gender neutral "he", and the non-playable Lynx17 uses "they" (with Word of God clarifying that they identify as non-binary).
+Zenyatta and Orisa go by "he" and "she" respectively, Bastion (who was churned out as a Mecha-Mook in the aforementioned war, but exhibits full sapience after being offline for decades) goes by it but is sometimes also called "he" in patchnotes or developer interviews as is often done in English for a person of unknown or unclear gender, and the non-playable Lynx17 uses "they" (with Word of God clarifying that they identify as non-binary).

 - Umineko: When They Cry: